 In the regions where they occur, SBT deer are common, and the most frequently pursued big game species.
 In Alaska, weather patterns and snowfall have strong effects on both hunting success and winter survival.
 Both Southeast and Southcentral Alaska experienced 2 severe and 1 above average winter between 2006 and 2009, which led to a very high harvest of deer in regulatory year 2006 when deer were concentrated on the beaches, to a very low harvest the following years.
 Some of this lower harvest was a result of lower effort on the part of hunters, who indicated they wanted to allow populations time to recover, but mortality and pellet group surveys indicated that deer had likely sustained substantial population declines as well.
 As a result of perceived reductions to the deer population, management actions such as doe harvest closures were implemented in parts of Southeast and Southcentral Alaska.
 Both areas had one winter to recover, then during the 2011-2012 winter Alaska was hit another severe winter.
+Snowfall in

-Snowfall in Southeast Alaska was well above average while Southcentral Alaska was hit with the heaviest snowfall seen in over 30 years.
+Southeast Alaska was well above average while Southcentral Alaska was hit with the heaviest snowfall seen in over 30 years.
 Deer congregating on beaches due to early and heavy snowfall increased hunter success in winter 2011-2012 to a record high in Southcentral Alaska, but subsequent effects of this harvest combined with winter mortality estimates of 50-70% precipitated management actions to allow deer to recover.
-During regulatory years 2012 and 2013, harvest numbers decreased approximately 80% in Prince William Sound and 40% in the Kodiak Archipelago.
+During regulatory years 2012 and 2013, harvest numbers decreased approximately 80% in Prince William Sound and 40% in the Kodiak Arehinelege.
+In contrast, mortality was not believed to be as high in most encoded of Southcentral Alaska.

+Archipelago.
 In contrast, mortality was not believed to be as high in most areas of Southeast Alaska.
 However, due to a failure to meet harvest objectives and decreased pellet-group survey counts, concerns were raised for deer in GMUs 1A and 3Z of Southeast Alaska.
-While deer pellet surveys conducted since the early 1980's indicated deer tend to occur at a lower abundance in these GMUs due to lower habitat quality, managers suspected that predation may have been hindering deer population recovery following severe winters.
+Deer pellet surveys conducted since the early 1980's indicate deer occur at a lower abundance in these GMUs, likely due to lower habitat quality and wolf predation, which can slow population recovery after severe winters.
 Intensive management plans were developed in 2013 and increased monitoring and population assessments have been conducted since.
 Population estimates based on DNA mark-recapture as well as pellet-group survey results indicate deer abundance has been increasing.

 Both Southeast and Southcentral experienced average to below average winter severity from 2012-2019.
-The winter 2015-2016 was one of the mildest on record, which resulted in increased hunter effort and harvest.
-These series of mild to average winters allowed deer populations to recover and hunters reported deer to be in good body condition.
+The winter 2015-2016 was one of the mildest on record, resulting in increased hunter effort and harvest.
+These milder winters allowed deer populations to flourish, and hunters reported deer to be in good body condition.
 Pellet-group survey trends through 2019 were generally stable to increasing.
-Because winter severity was average to below average, the drop in deer harvest in 2017 is thought to be due to reduced hunter effort, perhaps because of difficult boating conditions.
-The 2019-2020 winter severity was average in Southeast Alaska, but high in Southcentral Alaska, where managers estimated 60-70% mortality in some areas of the Kodiak Archipelago.
-Winter severity in 2020-2021 was average across both Southeast and Southcentral Alaska, allowing deer to recover.
-Deer pellet-group surveys were only conducted in a few areas in 2020 and 2021 due to Covid-19 constraints and prioritization of other activities, but most populations are believed to be recovering or generally stable.
-Harvest statistics for regulatory year 2020 will be available July 2021.
+Because winter severity was average to below average, the drop in deer harvest in 2017 is thought to be due in part to reduced hunter effort, perhaps because of difficult boating conditions.
+Inclement weather also likely made hunts more challenging.
+The 2019-2020 winter was average in Southeast Alaska, but severe in Southcentral Alaska, where managers estimated 60-70% mortality in some areas of the Kodiak Archipelago and Prince William Sound.
+Those populations have started to rebound, but likely have not fully recovered.